OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - If you use object persistence to store sensitive information on the device, then make sure that the data is encrypted: either at the database level, or specifically at the value level.
 - Need to guarantee the integrity of the information?
 Use an HMAC mechanism or sign the information stored.
 Always verify the HMAC/signature before processing the actual information stored in the objects.
 - Make sure that keys used in the two notions above are safely stored in the KeyChain and well protected.
-See the "Data Storage on iOS" chapter for more details.
+See the chapter "[Data Storage on iOS](0x06d-Testing-Data-Storage.md)" for more details.
 - Ensure that the data within the deserialized object is carefully validated before it is actively used (e.g., no exploit of business/application logic is possible).
-- Do not use persistence mechanisms that use [Runtime Reference](https://developer.apple.com/library/archive/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html "Objective-C Runtime Reference") to serialize/deserialize objects in high risk applications, as the attacker might be able to manipulate the steps to execute business logic via this mechanism (see the "iOS Anti-Reversing Defenses" chapter for more details).
+- Do not use persistence mechanisms that use [Runtime Reference](https://developer.apple.com/library/archive/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html "Objective-C Runtime Reference") to serialize/deserialize objects in high risk applications, as the attacker might be able to manipulate the steps to execute business logic via this mechanism (see the chapter "[iOS Anti-Reversing Defenses](0x06j-Testing-Resiliency-Against-Reverse-Engineering.md)" for more details).
 - Note that in Swift 2 and beyond, a [Mirror](https://developer.apple.com/documentation/swift/mirror "Mirror") can be used to read parts of an object, but cannot be used to write against the object.

 #### Dynamic Analysis